Yesterday was Ralph Macchio’s birthday.

 What it said to me was (outside of the celebrity-crush aspect of the whole thing): “Don’t just look at the surface of things.
 Don’t passively accept the aloofness of the boys you like.
 They might be afraid, or shy, or don’t want to seem goofy to their firends.
 Differentiate between who they were with their friends and who they were when you got them alone.”

-It said to me, too, (and here is where it gets global, here is why I still remember it shot for shot, even though I have never seen the episode since):
+And here is where it gets global, here is why I still remember the episode shot for shot, even though I have never seen the episode since:

 Hang on.
 Just hang on.